openhab/openhab-addons/bundles/org.openhab.persistence.jdbc/README.md

 The SQL data type used depends on the openHAB item type, and allows the item state to be recovered back into openHAB in the same way it was stored.

 With this *per-item* layout, the scalability and easy maintenance of the database is ensured, even if large amounts of data must be managed.
-To rename existing tables, use the parameters `tableUseRealItemNames` and `tableIdDigitCount` in the configuration.
+To rename existing tables, use the parameters `tableNamePrefix`, `tableUseRealItemNames`, `tableIdDigitCount` and `tableCaseSensitiveItemNames` in the configuration.

+Please be aware that changing the name of `itemsManageTable` is not supported by the migration.
+If this is changed, the table must be renamed manually according to new configured name.

 ### Number Precision